-Get Your Wigle On is to benefit from second round of the Government’s Culture Recovery Fund
+Get Your Wigle On is to benefit from thir round of the Government’s Culture Recovery Fund

 Our application has been successful and we are delighted to be able to get to work on some exciting projects and make investments to our studio to keep bringing first class arts training to Shropshire!

-Get Your Wigle On is to receive £142,000 from second round of the Government’s Culture Recovery Fund
+Get Your Wigle On is to receive £78,000 from third round of the Government’s Culture Recovery Fund

-Get Your Wigle On among more than 2,700 recipients to benefit from the latest round of awards from the £1.57 billion Culture Recovery Fund
+Get Your Wigle On is among 925 recipients to benefit from the latest round of awards from the Culture Recovery Fund

-More than £300 million has been awarded to thousands of cultural organisations across the country including Get Your Wigle On in the latest round of support from the Culture Recovery Fund, the Culture Secretary announced today.
+More than £100 million has been awarded to hundreds of cultural organisations across the country including Get Your Wigle On in the latest round of support from the Culture Recovery Fund, the Culture Secretary announced today.

 take a look at what this funding will be used towards